ustasb/knightly_partners_dashboard/README.md

   - Live Feed Menu
     - Shows the latest event data.
   - Incidents Menu
-    - Shows the currently panicked and distress students.
+    - Shows the currently panicked and uncomfortable students.
     - Shows the last 5 resolved student incidents.
   - Clicking on any side menu feed item will focus the map appropriately.